odradev/awesome-zero-knowledge/README.md

 * [The Surprising Efficiency of Zero Knowledge Proofs in Logistics](https://medium.com/@zuhayr.reaz/as-i-wandered-through-the-crowded-terminals-of-laguardia-airport-an-intriguing-question-crossed-my-3b389f797223) - article by Zuhayr Reaz from April 2023.
 * [Open-sourcing zkml: Trustless Machine Learning for All](https://medium.com/@danieldkang/open-sourcing-zkml-trustless-machine-learning-for-all-f5ee1dbf2499) - article by Daniel Kang from April 2023.
 * [Introducing zkTree: a zk recursion tree with ZKP membership proofs](https://polymerlabs.medium.com/introducing-zktree-a-zk-recursion-tree-with-zkp-membership-proofs-571a244e3169) - article by Polymer Labs from April 2023.
+* [Checks and balances: Machine learning and zero-knowledge proofs](https://a16zcrypto.com/content/article/checks-and-balances-machine-learning-and-zero-knowledge-proofs/) - article by Elena Burger from April 2023.
+* [On Scalability, Transparency and Argument of Knowledge: ZK-STARK](https://kayprasla.medium.com/on-scalability-transparency-and-argument-of-knowledge-zk-stark-f3366922b668) - article by Krinza Momin from April 2023.
+* [What are ZK-SNARKs and how they work](https://taiko.mirror.xyz/9kGUby8h_dyu-t8jcPkDADfbWUMJw3mlGxvZAZk9sV0) - article by Lisa A. and Aleksei Vambol from April 2023.
+* [Automated Detection of Underconstrained Circuits for Zero-Knowledge Proofs](https://eprint.iacr.org/2023/512) - academic text by Shankara Pailoor, Yanju Chen, Franklyn Wang, Clara Rodríguez, Jacob Van Gaffen, Jason Morton, Michael Chu, Brian Gu, Yu Feng and Isil Dillig from April 2023.

 ### Projects
 Projects that are using ZK-technology.